Rosiglitazone/metformin (By mouth)

 If you notice these less serious side effects, talk with your doctor:

-- Cough, runny nose, sneezing, sore throat
+- Cough, runny or stuffy nose, sneezing, sore throat

 If you notice other side effects that you think are caused by this medicine, tell your doctor